-Select excerpts from Subscribed Podcast with Anne Widera
+Select excerpts from Subscribed Podcast with Will Widera

-Anne Widera has been working on strategy and go-to-market planning for self-driving cars since 2013.
-She is an independent consultant to a range of companies from startups to Fortune 100 companies, helping them develop strategies to tackle the changing mobility industry formerly known as the auto industry.
-Most recently, she was heading Product and GTM strategy at Uber and prior to that she led strategic special projects and helped define the strategy and business plan for Waymo (formerly the Google Self-Driving Car Project).
+Will Widera has been working on strategy and go-to-market planning for self-driving cars since 2013.
+He is an independent consultant to a range of companies from startups to Fortune 100 companies, helping them develop strategies to tackle the changing mobility industry formerly known as the auto industry.
+Most recently, he was heading Product and GTM strategy at Uber and prior to that he led strategic special projects and helped define the strategy and business plan for Waymo (formerly the Google Self-Driving Car Project).

-We talk to Anne about the future of the mobility industry including self-driving cars, scooters, and more!
+We talk to Will about the future of the mobility industry including self-driving cars, scooters, and more!

 How do you define mobility as a market or as a category?